kaimast/geni-lib3/docs/source/intro/centos7.rst

 CentOS 7
 ========

-geni-lib is currently delivered only as a source repository via mercurial.
-Most dependencies can be installed as proper packages using yum.
+geni-lib is currently delivered only as a source repository via mercurial, although dependencies are installed as proper packages using yum.
-One package, cryptography, must be installed using pip.

 =======================
 High-Level Dependencies